googleforgames/open-saves/docs/deploying.md

 You need to set up Memorystore, Cloud Firestore in [Datastore mode (Datastore)](https://cloud.google.com/datastore/docs/firestore-or-datastore), and
 Cloud Storage to run the current version of Open Saves.

+Memorystore is used for caching records for faster lookups.
+Cloud Firestore in Datastore mode (Datastore) is primarily used to manage metadata of Open Saves.
+Smaller blob data (usually up to a few kilobytes) could also be stored in Datastore.
+Lastly, Cloud Storage is used to store all large blob data that cannot fit into Datastore.
+By default, blobs larger than 64 KiB are stored in Cloud Storage.

 First, start by exporting the following environment variables:

 ```bash